Green Tara; Central Tibet; 14th century; Gilt copper alloy; 10 1/4 × 6 3/4 × 5 1/2 in.; Rubin Museum of Himalayan Art; C2003.11.1

 2) Tara is wisdom personified in female form.
 In addressing the difficult ecological questions facing us today, we can all understand the need for more Tara-like wisdom.

 3) In the sculpture below, Tara is in the “pose of royal ease.”
-Her right leg is extended so she is ready to rise instantly to action if needed.
+Her right leg is extended, so she is ready to rise instantly to action if needed.
 Similarly we need to be prepared to stand up for the health and future of our planet.

 4) Tara’s appearance as a richly adorned, beautiful queen of ancient India represents the eternal desire for truly wise and compassionate world leaders.
-Tara for president!

 6) The other translation for Tara is “Star” and she is associated with the North Star—one of the clearest heavenly bodies used universally for safe navigation.
 Tara can symbolically guide environmental efforts as leaders explore new solutions to ecological problems.